 I wrote about depression a lot in March.
 There wasn’t much else to write about, really.
-And then I published part of what I wrote as an essay here on this blog:
+And then I published part of what I wrote as an essay here on my website.

 Now, my website gets a relatively small amount of traffic, but even still, I get emails from companies that want me to feature sponsored content.
 Most of these emails I just delete.
 But I received one email just the other day that made me really angry.
 I’m going to share it with you all so you can be angry with me.
 Here it is, identifying information redacted: